myokoym/middleman-github_api/README.md

 <% end %>
 ```

-NOTICE: The current version (0.0.1) is only get today's commits.
+NOTICE: The current version (0.0.1) only gets today's commits.

 ## Example